akardapolov/dimension-db/README.md

 #### Algorithms
 The main methods of the Dimension DB Java API are located in the **DStore** interface.
-Access to **DStore** must be obtained after initialization of the Dimension DB DB by calling the constructor of the **Dimension DB** class, examples are presented in the [DB initialization algorithm](#DB-initialization-algorithm) section.
+Access to **DStore** must be obtained after initialization of the Dimension DB by calling the constructor of the **Dimension DB** class, examples are presented in the [DB initialization algorithm](#DB-initialization-algorithm) section.

 A complete list of methods of the main classes and interfaces with input and output parameters is posted in the [Used methods](#used-methods) section.

 ##### DB initialization algorithm
-1. Define a local directory for storing Dimension DB DB settings;
+1. Define a local directory for storing Dimension DB settings;
 2. Create the Dimension DB DB configuration **Dimension DBConfig**;
 3. Initialize the backend DB;
-4. Initialize the Dimension DB DB by calling the constructor from the **Dimension DB** class;
+4. Initialize the Dimension DB by calling the constructor from the **Dimension DB** class;
-5. Get a reference to the **DStore** interface from the **Dimension DB** class to access the Dimension DB DB Java API.
+5. Get a reference to the **DStore** interface from the **Dimension DB** class to access the Dimension DB Java API.

 Example of DB initialization for Berkley DB backend
 ```